huang12zheng/Dart-Data-Class-Generator/README.md

 ## Features

-The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on class properties or raw JSON.
+The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on [class properties](#-create-data-classes-based-on-class-properties) or [raw JSON](#-create-data-classes-based-on-json-(beta)).

+Additionally the generator has a couple of useful quickfixes to speed up your development process.
+See the [Additional Features Section](#-additional-features) for more.

-## Create data classes based on class properties
+## Create Data Classes Based on Class Properties

 ![](assets/gif_from_class.gif)